Yoav666s/dnd-wiki/collections/_adventures/darling-of-the-docks.md

 Earnest Grunge, or Earny, is a jolly dwarf with black greying hair, a few missing teeth, and a beer belly.

 ## Aulette Huddleborne
 Aulette Huddleborne is a proud human bard performing in the Hungry Kraken.
-Using the [[Disguise Self]] spell, she makes herself look like Madame Laurent on her free time, dealing in shady business and trying to hurt her reputation.
+Using the [[Alter Self]] spell, she makes herself look like Madame Laurent, dealing in shady business and trying to hurt her reputation.
 She's a competitor, jealous of her success.